rachit-bhatia/9MM-Desktop-Application/README.md

 # FIT3077_project
 - All the latest Java Code for the application is present in the "Sprint 3.src.game" folder
 - The UML and the Design Rationale docs are present in the "Sprint 3.Design Docs" Folder
+- Link to the Sprint 4 Demonstration Video - https://youtu.be/BvbwOaWkOL0

 ### Steps to run the application:
 - The Application can be run by launching the jar file (9MM_DevDynasty.jar) in the Sprint 3 folder